 Only private owners of Electric Vehicles (EV) with a battery capacity of 12kWh and above and/or household battery systems of 4kWh capacity and above, who also have a smart meter, are eligible for the EV and battery price plans RLUEVB and RSUEVB.
-For electric vehicle eligibility, only private PHEV and private registered EVs qualify

-4 Available at: http://www.welectricity.co.nz/disclosures/pricing/2018-pricing/ for this plan.
+For electric vehicle eligibility, only private PHEV and private registered EVs qualify for this plan.
 Scooters or bikes do not qualify.
 RLUEVB and RSUEVB are optional plans and customers can choose to remain on the existing RLU and RSU price categories.